dannythecoder/vr-config/hunternet-vorpx.md

 * SSD disk drive
 * Windows 10
 * Valve Index  (I also have an Oculus Quest 2 that I can use via Air Link or a USB-C cable.
 I haven't tried that with VorpX yet, but I can help troubleshoot if someone else tries it first).
-  * I have it configured for 80 fps, and I can maintain that with no issues in Hunternet.
-Note that with the way VorpX intercepts and rewrites API calls, it is often CPU-bound more than GPU-bound (so a faster processor may be as important as a faster graphics card).
+  * It is configured for 80 fps, and I can maintain that with no issues in Hunternet.
+Note that with the way VorpX intercepts and rewrites API calls, it is often CPU-bound more than GPU-bound (so a fast processor may be as important as a fast graphics card).

 ## Initial Setup